-Section 12.
+Section 4-11.
 Obligation to report research results with commercial potential

 The intellectual property rights of the collaborating institutions must be regulated in a separate agreement.

-PhD candidates employed at Kristiania University College must report research results with commercial potential that are produced during the employment relationship in accordance with the University College's applicable regulations.
+PhD candidates employed at Kristiania University of Applied Sciences must report research results with commercial potential that are produced during the employment relationship in accordance with the University's applicable regulations.